juicemia/glusterfs-quickstart/README.md

 # GlusterFS Quick Start

-**STATUS:** Right now this repo automates up to step two of the GlusterFS quick start guide.
+**STATUS:** Right now this repo automates up to step four of the GlusterFS quick start guide.

 This repo bootstraps a GlusterFS cluster using Vagrant and Ansible, following the steps shown in the GlusterFS Quick Start guide.